Punktum-dk/epp-service-specification/README.md

 <a id="document-history"></a>
 ### Document History

+- 2.15 2018-12-03
+  - Added information on the new consolidated sandbox environment
+  - Corrected some spelling and grammatical errors

 - 2.14 2018-11-21
-  - Updated information on sandbox environment, lastest changes to domain creation emulation had not been added
+  - Updated information on sandbox environment, latest changes to domain creation emulation had not been added

 - 2.13 2018-11-08
   - Updated description of risk assessment under [create domain](#create-domain)